ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-math-preliminaries.md

 ### Random numbers

-The success of randomized algorithms depends on having access to a good random number generator.
+The success of randomised algorithms depends on having access to a good random number generator.
 While modern compilers are likely to include a random number generator that is good enough for most purposes, it is helpful to understand how they work, and to even be able to construct your own in case you don't trust the one provided.
 This is easy to do.